vyttieri/scryer/README.md

 ### Improvements
 - It would be great to define a more generalized API in which the client could request the specific fields they wanted to retrieve from the API.
 Since this project is limited in scope I opted to build an endpoint that serves exactly the data the client needs.
+- It would be best to break this out into two repositories.